Yang-Wang-Group/Reaxff_training/README.md

 In the linux system, after downloading all files, you can use the ' make ' command to compile.

 ### Description of each file

 #### file-XXX-XXX
+This file contains the reference density functional theory(DFT) calculation results and the corresponding model information.

+#### maxdp.reax
+This file contains parameters that needs to be optimized and their maximum step size.
+If a parameter needs to be optimized, its step size should be set to a positive number, otherwise set to zero.

+#### uplimit.reax
+This file contains the uplimit of parameters.

+#### downlimit.reax
+This file contains the uplimit of parameters.

 ## LAMMPS
 LAMMPS needs to be installed in advance

+## Contact and questions
+If you have any questions, pleas contanct with us via yang.wang@swjtu.edu.cn.